Foot of snow buries parts of Nebraska as Lincoln area dodges another big one - NewsBreak

 1011now.com

 As the combine gobbled soybean plants in a Buffalo County field north of Amherst on a summer-like October afternoon, beans went into its bin and dry pods, stems and leaves scattered out the back.
-"I'm not farming to get rich,” said the combine’s driver, Justin Taubenheim.
-“I'm farming to maintain...
+"I'm not farming to get rich,” Justin Taubenheim said.
+“I'm farming to maintain a legacy, a...

 klin.com